-Next time you are in that place, your phone will connect automatically - it will connect bu itself.
+Next time you are in that place, your phone will connect automatically.

 NB: Some phones may have an 'Auto reconnect' checkmark that needs to be checked off in order for the phone to connect to the network next time.

 Let's learn how to connect to WiFi.